What Is AI Reputation Management? Definition, Framework, and Key Components

 A strong AI reputation management system usually includes six connected capabilities inside four stages.

-Reputation management starts before the review is written.
+AI reputation management starts before the review is written.

 The first real advantage of advanced AI here is personalization.

-Personalization increases the likelihood that a request becomes an actual review because the request feels connected to a real experience rather than to generic automation.
+Personalized review requests increase the likelihood that a request becomes an actual review because the request feels connected to a real experience rather than to generic automation.
 That is one reason in-person requests often work so well: they are live, immediate, and genuine.

 Advanced AI can bring that same relevance into digital review requests.